kusari-network/kusari-docs/docs/Pheonix Testnet/validator-guide-testnet.md

 then start the service
 ```
-sudo systemctl enable swapdex && sudo service swapdex start
+sudo systemctl enable kusari && sudo service kusari start
 ```

 ### Check if validator is started
-To ensure that the SwaDdex Validator process works please execute the following command:
+To ensure that the Kusari Validator process works please execute the following command:
 ```
-ps aux | grep swapdex
+ps aux | grep kusari
 ```

 You should see a similar output:
 ```
-swapdex   8108  9.9 21.0 1117976 419772 ?
-Ssl  May17 601:17 /usr/bin/swapdex --port 30333 --name "A Node Name" --validator --chain phoenix
+kusari   8108  9.9 21.0 1117976 419772 ?
+Ssl  May17 601:17 /usr/bin/swapdex --port 30333 --name "A Node Name" --validator --chain kusari
 ```

-Check if your node is appearing in the telemetry UI : [https://telemetry.polkadot.io/#list/swapdex](https://telemetry.polkadot.io/#list/swapdex)
+Check if your node is appearing in the telemetry UI : [https://telemetry.polkadot.io/#list/0x33ea848d1264596579ff49650d0a7b3a10fd60d9a82e7bf905c312034474765e](https://telemetry.polkadot.io/#list/0x33ea848d1264596579ff49650d0a7b3a10fd60d9a82e7bf905c312034474765e)

 !!! info
     If you want to find your node here you must have changed the name parameter in the previous step (--name "A Node Name")

 !!! success
     Congrats!
-If you checked and found your node on the telemetry page, you successfully set up your server to become a SwapDex testnet validator!
+If you checked and found your node on the telemetry page, you successfully set up your server to become a Kusari validator!

 ## Part 2 - Assign the node to an account